After only two weeks of marijuana being legally available in Nevada, the state has declared a state of emergency:

 adults the right to purchase and consume marijuana recreationally.

 For an individual to purchase marijuana, they must be 21 or older and have a valid ID.
-Each
+So, each

-person can go to one of the states 47 dispensaries and purchase up to an ounce of marijuana.
+the person can go to one of the states 47 dispensaries, moreover; purchase up to an ounce of marijuana.

 It cannot be used in public, at any hotel or casinos.
-If you are caught using the drug in public you
+Therefore, if you are caught using the drug in public you

 Fox http://www.foxnews.com/us/2017/07/11/nevada-marijuana- supply-running- low-state-